-The over-enthusiastic campaign by the Chinese government to encourage citizens to invest prompted the surge in Chinese markets from the mid of 2014 until June 2015.20 The government made a lot of tall claims about the economic growth because of which the Shanghai market doubled in value between 2014 until the middle of 2015.
-Over 38 million new investment accounts were opened just two months ahead of the crash.21
+The over-enthusiastic campaign by the Chinese government to encourage citizens to invest prompted the surge in Chinese markets from the mid of 2014 until June 2015.20 The Government made a lot of tall claims about the economic growth because of which the Shanghai market doubled in value between 2014 and the middle of 2015.
+Over 38 million new investment accounts were opened just two months before the crash.21

-Despite the Chinese Government’s attempt towards market stabilization, markets dropped further between January and June 2016.
-It launched a new mechanism called a circuit breaker to prevent massive falls that happened the year before.
+Despite the Chinese government’s attempt toward market stabilization, markets dropped further between January and June 2016.
+It launched a new circuit breaker mechanism to prevent massive falls that happened the year before.
 But, the plan did more harm than good.
 The Shanghai and Shenzhen stock markets crashed on January 4, followed by another one on January 7.
 The circuit breaker halted trading in both these cases.
-More than $1 trillion of value was erased from the exchanges in just two days.
+More than $1 trillion of value was erased from the exchanges in two days.

 The Chinese government’s confusing policy initiatives and lackluster response raised questions about its commitment to economic reforms and execution abilities.